 Does my child attend alone or with a parent?
 Every child must have a parent or guardian in attendance at the workshop on Saturday and the rehearsals (if applicable) and concert on Sunday.

 What is my time commitment on Saturday and Sunday?
-A complete schedule will be released March 19--generally, the youngest and beginning students have classes in the morning beginning around 8 am (pre-twinkle/book 1), books 2/3 in the early afternoon, and books 4 and above in the late afternoon to end no later than 6:15 pm.
-Sunday concert rehearsals will begin as early as 10 am for more advanced students and students not called for the Sunday rehearsal should be at the concert hall at University of Maryland by 1 pm for the 2 pm concert.
-The concert is scheduled to run approximately 90 minutes with one intermission.
+A complete schedule will be released in late April--generally, the youngest and beginning students have classes in the morning beginning around 8 am (pre-twinkle/book 1), books 2/3 in the early afternoon, and books 4 and above in the late afternoon to end no later than 6:15 pm.
+Sunday concert rehearsals will begin as early as 10 am for more advanced students and students not called for the Sunday rehearsal should be at the concert hall by 1 pm for the 2 pm concert.
+The concert is scheduled to run approximately 90 minutes to two hours in length.